 High blood sugar, known as hyperglycaemia or 'hypers', damage your blood vessels.
 It can reduce the supply of oxygen and nutrient-rich blood to your body's organs and nerves and, over time, cause serious health complications6.

-Controlling your high blood sugar levels will help you avoid complications like7:
+Controlling your high blood sugar levels may help you avoid complications like7:

 What is low blood sugar?